lorenzouriel/coding-sql/sql_monitor/stack/docs/server_performance.md

   * `LockType` → Lock mode (e.g., `X`, `S`).
   * `Status` → Granted or waiting.
 * **Use case:** Troubleshoot **blocking, deadlocks, or contention**.
+  * Check which sessions are waiting on locks (Status = 'WAIT').
+  * Identify conflicting locks and involved sessions.
+  * Detect hot spots in tables or indexes where locks are heavily requested.

 ### Session Space Usage
 ```sql